 Inventories are stated at the lower of cost or net realizable value.
 The Company records sales and other reductions in inventory through cost of sales using the first-in, first-out method.
 The cost of finished goods inventories includes ingredients, direct labor, freight-in for ingredients, and indirect production and overhead costs.
 The Company monitors its inventory to identify excess or obsolete items on hand.
 The Company writes down its inventories for estimated excess and obsolescence in an amount equal to the difference between the cost of inventories and estimated net realizable value.
 These estimates are based on management's judgment about future demand and market conditions.
 Once established, these adjustments are considered permanent and are not revised until the related inventory is sold or disposed of.
-Amounts related to the write-down of inventory during the twelve months ended December 31, 2021 and 2020 were \$0.0 million and \$1.2 million, at December 31, 2021 and 2020, respectively.
+The Company did not have a write-down of inventory during 2022 and 2021.